armaluca/Flickr/README.md

 ## To-Dos

-- [ ]  Unit tests needs to be finished and reinforced
+- [ ]  Unit tests nearly finished for the Gallery module.
+Few left to do due to time constraints
 - [ ]  Documentation

 ## Requirements